technology | Apr 19 2019

 Let’s learn how the blockchain technology works by taking an example of its most popular application i.e. Bitcoin.
 Bitcoin is the digital currency that has gained extreme popularity over the past year and is used to exchange the products or services.
-The Bitcoin only has the value because we accept it for trading, which makes the currency under control, and we believe that other will do the same.
+The Bitcoin only has the value because we accept it for trading, which makes the currency under control, and we believe that others will do the same.
 Amount of the bitcoins owned by an individual is tracked by the blockchain which uses the ledger, a digital file that tracks all the transactions.

 The ledger doesn’t belong to a single entity server like a bank or a particular data center.
 It is distributed across all the private computers that store the data and execute the computations.
 Each private computer in the blockchain network is known as a “node” which contains the copy of a ledger file.

-Let’s consider an example; if Shawn wants to transfer 2 BTC to Paul then he broadcasts the message to the network which resembles loss of 2 BTC from the Shawn’s account and gaining of 2 BTC into the Paul’s account.
-While message is getting transferred each node will copy information about the requested transaction to its copy of the ledger file, thereby updating the account balances.
-During the transfer, the transaction request message is copied to each ledger file contained by the each node, which results in updating the account balances.
+Let’s consider an example; if Shawn wants to transfer 2 BTC to Paul when he broadcasts the message to the network which resembles loss of 2 BTC from the Shawn’s account and gaining of 2 BTC into Paul’s account.
+While the message is getting transferred each node will copy information about the requested transaction to its copy of the ledger file, thereby updating the account balances.
+During the transfer, the transaction request message is copied to each ledger file contained by each node, which results in updating the account balances.

-In order to perform the transactions on the blockchain you need a bitcoin wallet that stores and exchanges the bitcoins.
+In order to perform the transactions on the blockchain, you need a bitcoin wallet that stores and exchanges the bitcoins.
 The bitcoin wallet is protected by the unique pair of public and private keys using the cryptographic method.

 The functionality of these keys is like if you encrypt the message using your public key then only the one who owns the paired private key can decrypt and read the message.
 When Shawn wants to send the bitcoins, he needs to encrypt the message with his private key; hence he is the only one who can spend bitcoins.
 Each node is verified to check whether the transaction request is coming from Shawn by decrypting the message with his public key.

 While encrypting a particular transaction with your wallet’s private key, a digital signature is generated which is used by the blockchain computers for the verification of the source and its authenticity.
-A digital signature is a string of text, which is the combination of transaction request message and private key owned by the individual, which is unique and cannot be used for other transactions.
+A digital signature is a string of text, which is the combination of a transaction request message and private key owned by the individual, which is unique and cannot be used for other transactions.

 Even a single character change in the transaction request message will change the digital signature, so there are no chances of changing the requests or altering the amount of bitcoin that you send.